Facebook : U.S. lawmaker calls for Facebook to pause cryptocurrency project | MarketScreener

 "Facebook has data on billions of people and has repeatedly shown a disregard for the protection and careful use of this data," she said in a statement.
 "With the announcement that it plans to create a cryptocurrency, Facebook is continuing its unchecked expansion and extending its reach into the lives of its users."

 Her comments came after Representative Patrick McHenry, the senior Republican on her panel, also sought a hearing on Facebook's new initiative.
+A Facebook representative said the company looked forward to answering lawmakers' questions.

 Facebook's announcement was met with immediate backlash from U.S. lawmakers and regulators across the globe, who are concerned that Facebook is already too massive and careless with users' privacy.